NESCent/hip_hack_howto/manuscript.md

 * Organizations that support the community of interest (*e.g.*, the Society of Molecular Biology and Evolution expressed interest in supporting a hackathon as a satellite meeting)
 * Non-profit or for-profit organizations that have an interest in the broad scope of the activity (*e.g.*, iPlant)
 * Other stakeholders (*e.g.*, universities, research labs)

+In the case of NESCent hackathons, the events were funded overwhelmingly by NESCent.
+However, the HIP working group obtained support from 2 other sponsors (iPlant and BioSync) in order to expand its budget sufficiently to run 3 hackathons.
+It was understood that well qualified applicants from the sponsor organizations would be included in the hackathons, either by direct invitation or through the application-and-review process.
+The agreement between iPlant and HIP was that one of the hackathons would be held at the academic home of the iPlant project, to facilitate participation of iPlant personnel in the hackathon.
+Most of the NESCent hackathons were held on the NESCent campus in Durham, NC.

 ### Assembling the Leadership Team
 An important step in the process is the formation of a leadership team (LT) that will guide all the following activities.
 The role of the LT is to refine the goals and scope of the hackathon event, design the recruitment process, and supervise the execution of the event.
 A lesson we learned is the importance and value of creating a LT that is diverse and inclusive, and not necessarily composed exclusively of the instigators.
 The selection of a LT team is informed by principles such as: